 Exercise Breakdown for Class 12 Atoms NCERT Solutions

-The chapter carries 10 back exercises plus 5 in-text solved examples in the new edition.
-Most exercises involve Bohr-orbit energy, radius, or hydrogen spectral series numericals.
+The chapter has 10 back exercises plus 5 solved examples, all covered below with step-wise marking.
+Most are Bohr-orbit or hydrogen-spectrum numericals.

 Exercise / Section Questions Sub-topic Focus